Sky24n/common_utils/README-EN.md

-getWeekDayByMilliseconds        : get WeekDay By Milliseconds. getZHWeekDayByMilliseconds      : get ZH WeekDay By Milliseconds. isLeapYearByYear                : whether it is leap year.
+getWeekDayByMilliseconds        : get WeekDay By Milliseconds. getZHWeekDayByMilliseconds      : get ZH WeekDay By Milliseconds. isLeapYearByYear                : whether it is leap year. yearIsEqual                     : year is equal. getDayOfYear                    : get day of year.. isYesterday                     : is yesterday.
 ```
 * #### ScreenUtil
 ```